itsvvill/itsvvill/README.md

   },
   "education_and_experience": {
     "current_role": "Full Stack Engineering Fellow",
-    "previous_role": "10 YOE as a teacher teaching English, History, and Science in Elementary Schools in 4 countries", "education": [
+    "previous_role": "10 YOE as a teacher of English, History, and Science in Elementary Schools around the world, "education": [
       "BA in Spanish, minor in Business from University of Kansas", "Formation Fellow since June 2022"